pymc-devs/pymc-examples/examples/variational_inference/variational_api_quickstart.myst.md

 ```

 ### Applying replacements in practice
-PyMC3 models have symbolic inputs for latent variables.
+PyMC models have symbolic inputs for latent variables.
 To evaluate an expression that requires knowledge of latent variables, one needs to provide fixed values.
 We can use values approximated by VI for this purpose.
 The function `sample_node` removes the symbolic dependencies.

 `sample_node` will use the whole distribution at each step, so we will use it here.
 We can apply more replacements in single function call using the `more_replacements` keyword argument in both replacement functions.